callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 locale: en_GB
 status: Work In Progress
 ---
 Jacob and Hannah Solomons are my great-great-grandparents found by tracing up through my Mum's female line.
 My Mum believed they had left Russia or Poland during the Pogroms in the 1880s and made their way to London, where my Mum was eventually born.
 Hannah was very special to Mum, but she was never sure which country she came from, let alone the city, town or village.
-This is something I hope I am close to finding out, and one day I hope to come to know beyond any reasonable doubt.
+This is something I hoped I was close to finding out when I first wrote this post and express a desire to know beyond any reasonable doubt.

 This post is about what I know today.
 Hopefully it won't be too long before I can add more information.